tomduck/pandoc-tablenos/README.md

+**New in 1.2.0:** Added `fignos-capitalise` meta variable to capitalise clever references (e.g., change "fig." to "Fig.").

-pandoc-tablenos 1.1.0
+pandoc-tablenos 1.2.0
 =====================

 *pandoc-tablenos* is a [pandoc] filter for numbering tables and table references.
 An extension to markdown is provided for this purpose.

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-tablenos` gives numbered tables and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).

 This version of pandoc-tablenos was tested using pandoc 1.15.2 - 2.1.
 It works under linux, Mac OS X and Windows.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].
-If you find pandoc-tablenos useful, then please give it a star [on GitHub].
+If you find pandoc-tablenos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-fignos], [pandoc-eqnos]